Equity-Focused Dissemination and Implementation Mini-Grants for Nurses

-As front-line healthcare providers, nurses play a pivotal and distinct role in translating and implementing health interventions and policies directly to patients and communities.
-The purpose of this RFA is to provide awards up to $2,000 for the development, strengthening or evaluation of equity-focused dissemination and implementation research conducted by nurses affiliated with the URMC Clinical Nursing Research Center (CNRC).
+As front-line health care providers, nurses play a pivotal role in implementing health interventions and policies directly to patients and communities.
+These mini-grants provide up to $2,000 to enable nurses affiliated with the URMC Clinical Nursing Research Center to develop, strengthen, or evaluate equity-focused dissemination and implementation (EQ-DI) research.

 Learn more about the UR CTSI's EQ-DI program.

 Full-time nursing practice employees at Strong Memorial Hospital (or a URMC-affiliated hospital) with a nursing degree (bachelor’s or higher), who are sponsored by the Clinical Nursing Research Center.
 The Mini-Grants are not intended to support graduate program projects (e.g., thesis, dissertation) and are limited to one project each year per nurse researcher.

 These awards provide up to $2,000 over up to one year.